alyf-de/banking/README.md

 ## Bank Consent

-Once you finish syncing Bank and Bank Accounts by entering your bank credentials, you have essentially given the app consent (for a limited time) to access your bank accounts data.
+Once you finish syncing Bank and Bank Accounts by entering your bank credentials, you have essentially given the app consent (for a limited time) to access your bank account's data.

 Consent is stored in the form of a 'Bank Consent' record.
 The expiry of the consent is also visible in the Bank Consent record.

 #### What data am I consenting to share?
 You will be consenting to share:
 - The list of accounts (and account data) under your bank customer ID (whose credentials you entered)
-- Bank Transactions and their data (reference number, account, amount, counter party, etc.) linked to the accounts above, from the start of the current fiscal year
+- Bank Transactions and their data (reference number, account, amount, counterparty, etc.) linked to the accounts above, from the start of the current fiscal year

-#### How long is the consent active for?
+#### How long is the consent active?
 The consent expiry is set for 90 days from the day of creation (approximately 1 quarter).
 Until it expires, no user intervention is required to fetch data.

 #### What do I do once the consent expires?
 Once the consent expires, you will have to give explicit consent again by [resyncing bank and bank accounts](#fetching-a-bank-and-bank-accounts).

-#### Is this consent token safe ?
+#### Is this consent token safe?
 It is safely encrypted and is also refreshed after every request that uses it.

 ## Bank Reconciliation Tool